HUB CITY BASSMASTERSBY-LAWS &

 B. Any grievances must be registered within fifteen (15) minutes of the weigh-in to the Tournament Director or any club official present.
 A written protest must be submitted to the Executive Committee within five days.
-Protests will be arbitrated by the Executive Committee members not involved in the protest after the written protest has been received and all involved parties have been interviewed.
+After a written protest has been received and all involved parties have been interviewed protests will be arbitrated by the Executive Committee members not involved in the protest.
 The decision will be announced at the next monthly meeting.
 Awards for positions affected by the protest will not be presented until the protest is arbitrated.
 All decisions are final.

 ARTICLE VIII: AWARDS AND POINT ALLOCATION

 TOURNAMENT POINT ALLOCATION

 All anglers who participate in a tournament will receive an automatic 5 points for participation if they weigh in no fish.
 These points are to be awarded for all participants present at the tournament launch.
 Anglers who weigh in fish during a tournament will be awarded place points as described below: